bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 ### Note

 > * GraphQL Playground is a GraphQL IDE built on Electron.
 For more information, see [GraphQL Playground](https://electronjs.org/apps/graphql-playground) on [electrongjs.org](https://electronjs.org)
 > * If the **Storefront API Playground** link is not visible, the store may not be using a Stencil theme.
 Apply a Stencil theme to use the Storefront GraphQL API.

 </div>
 </div>
 </div>

-<a id="using-the-graphql-playground" class="devdocsAnchor"></a>

 ## Using the GraphQL Playground

-To use the request runner, input queries on the left side and then click the play button.
-Query results will be displayed on the the right side:
+To use the request runner, input queries on the left side and then click the **Play** button.
+Query results will be displayed on the right side.

 ![GraphQL Playground Query](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/graphql-storefront-api-playground2.png "GraphQL Playground Query")

-Here's a sample Query to get you started:
+Below is a sample query to get you started.

 ```javascript
 query MyFirstQuery {